 Of course, there are practical considerations: how long would it take you to collect its enormous purchase price from the machine?
 Would you (or the machine) be worn out or dead before you are finished?
 Any bank would be crazy to offer to sell you an infinite cash machine (and unfortunately I seem to have lost the address of the crazy bank which has made this offer).
 But so what?
-The point is that there appears to be nothing wrong with this thought experiment: it imagines an action (buying the machine) with no upper limit on expected value.
-We easily ignore practical considerations when calculating the expected value (in this case, merely potential withdrawals minus purchase price), which is infinite.
+The point is that there appears to be nothing unthinkable about this thought experiment.
+It imagines an action (buying the machine) with no upper limit on expected value.

 It seems unlikely that your intuitions tell you to offer (say) $25 at most for this machine.
 But the only difference between this machine and a single-play St. Petersburg game is that this machine guarantees an indefinitely large number of payouts, while the game offers a one-time lottery from among an indefinitely large number of possible payouts, each with a certain probability.
 The only difference between them is the probability factor: the same difference that exists between a game which gives you a guaranteed prize of $5, and one which gives you half a chance of $10, and half a chance of $0.
 The expected value of both the St. Petersburg game and the infinite cash machine are both indefinitely large.
 You should offer any price at all for either.
 We'd suspect, in real life, that the offer of either was illusory.
-But nevertheless it seems that the notion of infinite expected value is perfectly reasonable.
+But nevertheless it seems that the notion of infinite expected value is at least thinkable.

 The objections from standpoint (2) need to be taken more seriously; and we have been treating the responses to St. Petersburg as cases of this sort.
 Various sorts of “realistic” considerations have been adduced to show that the result the theory draws in the St. Petersburg game about what a rational agent should do is incorrect.
 It's concluded that the unrestricted theory must be wrong, and that it must be restricted to prevent the paradoxical St. Petersburg result.

 Any theoretical model is an idealization, leaving aside certain practicalities.
-“From the mathematical and logical point of view,” observes Resnick, “the St. Petersburg paradox is impeccable.”
+“From the mathematical and logical point of view,” observes Resnik (1987: 108), “the St. Petersburg paradox is impeccable.”
 But this is the point of view to be taken when evaluating a theory per se (though not the only point of view ever to be taken).
-By analogy, the aesthetic evaluation of a movie does not take into account the facts that the only local showing of the movie is far away, and that finding a baby sitter will be impossible at this late hour.
+By analogy, the aesthetic evaluation of a movie does not take into account the facts that the only local showing of the movie is far away, and that finding a baby sitter at this point would be very difficult.
 If aesthetic theory tells you that the movie is wonderful, but other considerations show you that you shouldn't go, this isn't a defect in aesthetic theory.
 Similarly, the mathematical/logical theory for explaining ordinary casino games is not defective because it ignores practicalities encountered in making a real gambling decision.
 For example, in deciding whether to raise, see, fold, or cash in and go home, in a particular poker game, you must consider the facts that it's 5 A.M. and you are cross-eyed from fatigue and drink; but these are matters which the mathematical theory that considers only the value of the pot and the probability of winning the hand has no concern with.
 Döring and Feger (2010: 93–94) see decision theory as a normative theory for evaluating actions by considering expected payoffs.
 Accordingly, they argue, “realism”, which introduces practical considerations such as real-life limitations on money supplies, or time, or whether anyone will really offer the game, is irrelevant.